Rare upsurge in bird flu makes for worst-ever crisis in France

 The H5N1 virus has spread rapidly in the Pays de la Loire region since last month and hit Brittany mid-March, further up the Atlantic coast.
 The two regions are France's largest poultry producers.

-By March 23, nearly 11 million birds had been culled in France since the first outbreak on Nov.
-26, OIE data showed, making it the most severe bird flu crisis ever in the country.
+By March 31, 12.1 million birds had been culled in France since the first outbreak on Nov.
+26, the farm ministry told Reuters, making it the most severe bird flu crisis ever in the country.
+Some 1,112 outbreaks had been recorded in the country.

-Since then, outbreaks rose by another 13% in just one week, to 1,098 by March 30, government data showed.

 The United States is also facing its worst bird flu crisis since 2015 when nearly 50 million birds were killed.